 My wife is an artist, and is writing a memoir about her life as an activist in the Former Soviet Union.
-My youngest son attends high school, my middle son attends college, and my oldest son is a professional musician.
+My youngest son is studying business marketing in college; my middle son attends an architectural school, and my oldest son is a professional musician.

 I have dedicated my career to providing the highest quality legal representation for my clients.
 I have written numerous articles, news columns, AVVO Answers, and AVVO Legal Guides on a wide variety of legal subjects.
 My professional goal has always been to protect the best interests of my clients and their children.

 In 2007 I was interviewed on both ABC News and Good Morning America.
 I am top rated and have the best client rating possible in www.AVVO.com.
 On www.Martindale-Hubbell.com, the oldest and most prestigious attorney rating service in the world, I have had the highest possible rating for both skill and ethics for over 20 years.I was listed as a "Top Lawyer" in the July 2010 issue of Seattle Metro Magazine .

 I was born and raised in Yakima Washington.
 In my teen years I worked part time and in the summers as a gardener, fruit picker, "stacker" in the public library, canner, and short order cook.
 In my sophomore year at Eisenhower High School I became first chair violinist and concertmaster for the school orchestra.
 I was a member of the National Honor Society.